bitcoin-dot-org/Bitcoin.org/_includes/references.md

 [v2 block]: /en/developer-reference#term-v2-block "The current version of Bitcoin blocks"
 [verified payments]: /en/developer-guide#verifying-payment "Payments which the receiver believes won't be double spent"
 [wallet support]: /en/developer-reference#term-wallet-support "A Bitcoin Core ./configure option that enables (default) or disables the wallet"
+[prefilledtransaction]: /en/developer-reference#cmpctblock "A P2P Networking data structure used to represent a vector of a few transactions"
+[headerandshortids]: /en/developer-reference#cmpctblock "A P2P Networking data structure used to relay a block header, the short transactions IDs used for matching already-available transactions, and a select few transactions which a peer may be missing"
+[blocktransactionsrequest]: /en/developer-reference#getblocktxn "A P2P Networking data structure used to list transaction indexes in a block being requested by a peer"
+[blocktransactions]: /en/developer-reference#blocktxn "A P2P Networking data structure used to provide some of the transactions in a block as requested"

 {% comment %}<!-- RPCs; alphabetical order -->{% endcomment %}
 [rpc abandontransaction]: /en/developer-reference#abandontransaction